Hurricane Hanna Heads Toward South Texas As The Region Confronts A COVID-19 Spike

 To the south of Corpus Christi in Cameron County, Judge Eddie Treviño told the AP that if families are evacuated to shelters, there are plans in place to make sure they are socially distanced from one another.

-By Saturday morning, Hurricane Hanna was about 85 miles from Corpus Christi and moving at a rate of 7 mph.
+By Saturday afternoon, Hurricane Hanna was about 70 miles from Corpus Christi and moving at a rate of 8 mph.
 As the storm continues to make its path toward south Texas, two other storms are being watched closely.
 Hurricane Douglas is in the Pacific and is expected to either pass nearby or over the main Hawaiian islands between Saturday and Sunday evening.
 The National Hurricane Center warned of a "triple threat of hazards," including heavy rainfall and flooding, damaging winds and dangerously high surf.

 National